Close Icon

 A view across the water at Derwentwater Marina at sunset

 At the northern end of Derwentwater, this marina is perfect for watersports.
 Taster and refresher courses in windsurfing, canoeing, kayaking and sailing are available.
 You can even hire paddle boards, kayaks and canoes and explore the lake for yourself.
+A great way to spend the day if you love water!

 Mobile Adventure